 |Adjustments||Not Seasonally Adjusted|

-For Sweden, quarterly national accounts gross domestic product (expenditure- and production-approach detail).
+For Sweden, quarterly national accounts, including the expenditure and production approaches to gross domestic product.
 Quarterly from 1981.

 Gross domestic product from the production side shows how the sum of value added is distributed over sectors and activities.